Myna Nandhini

-Myna Nandhini (born 21 May 1991) is an Indian actress and television personality who is best known as Myna Revathi in Saravanan Meenatchi (season 2), Alabarai Myna in Chinna Thambi and for her major breakthrough role Mynavathi in Aranmanai 3 (2021).
+Myna Nandhini (born 21 May) is an Indian actress and television personality who predominantly appears in Tamil films and television shows.
+She is best known as Myna Revathi in Saravanan Meenatchi (season 2), Alabarai Myna in Chinna Thambi and for her major breakthrough role Mynavathi in Aranmanai 3 (2021).
 She is also the winner of the cooking show Kitchen Super Star (season 3) which aired on Star Vijay in 2015.
-In 2022, she participated in Bigg Boss 6 as a contestant and became the 3rd runner-up.
+In 2022, she participated in Bigg Boss 6 as a contestant.

 She is best known for her roles in films such as Vamsam (2010), Kedi Billa Killadi Ranga (2013), Romeo Juliet (2015), Kanchana 3 (2019), Namma Veettu Pillai (2019), Petromax (2019), Aranmanai 3 (2021) and Vikram (2022).

 Early life

-Born as Nandhini Rajendran to her parents Rajendran and Rani on 21 May 1991 in a remote town in Madurai, Tamil Nadu.
+Born as Nandhini Rajendran to her parents Rajendran and Rani on 21 May in a remote town in Madurai, Tamil Nadu.
 Nandhini went on to study at Meenakshi Matriculation School, Madurai and Ambiga College of Arts and Science, Anna Nagar where she completed her Bachelor of Business Administration (BBA) degree.
 However after completing her degree she decided to act in few television drama's as a "Time killer".

 Career

-Nandhini debuted her career as an actress in the film Vennila Kabadi Kuzhu as a un credited role in the film.
+Nandhini debuted her career as an actress in the film Vennila Kabadi Kuzhu as an uncredited role in the film.
 She later made her television debut with the comedy reality show Kalakka Povathu Yaaru where she participated as a contestant.
 In 2010, she was approached by director Pandiraj who offered her a role in his film Vamsam she later agreed to the offer and played the supporting role of Sarasu.
 She later also appeared in films such as Kedi Billa Killadi Ranga (2013), Vellaikaara Durai (2014) and Romeo Juliet.
-In 2016, she made her debut as an actress in television by appearing in the soap opera Saravanan Meenatchi (season 3) playing the role of a friend to female protoganist, her role in the drama was highly credited and praised.
+In 2016, she made her debut as an actress in television by appearing in the soap opera Saravanan Meenatchi (season 3) playing the role of a friend to female protagonist, her role in the drama was highly credited and praised.
 Her name in that role "Myna" got popular afterwards.
 She also appeared in television shows such as Amudha Oru Aacharyakuri, Pandian Stores, Aranmanai Kili and Chinna Thambi.
 In 2022, actor Kamal Haasan approached Nandhini offering her a crucial role in his action film Vikram she later accepted the offer and starred opposing actor Vijay Sethupathi in the film.
 Later that year she also appeared in the film Sardar appearing as a cameo role as a drama artist in the film.

 She also played a crucial role in the 2021 web series November Story alongside actors Tamannaah, G. M. Kumar and Pasupathy.
 The web series also marked Nandhini's debut web series.